profile pic

 Europe/Zurich2023-10-27 02:59:59.9999-3+2

-For Luxon, Temporal, DayJS here is a Obsersable playground.
+For Luxon, Temporal, and DayJS, here is an Observable playground.
 Dotnetfiddle playground for NodaTime.

 Date operations gotcha

-Timezone arithmetic leads to the nuance that if you are doing date arithmetic with this abstraction, sometimes you might not get what you expect.
-E.g. if you consider midnight as day start, and you want to find day + 1, but offset changes within that duration.
-Depending on what your library chooses, you might get the same day or next.
-If you don't care about time component, and only want to manipulate date, prefer using date operations (if your library supports it) or use UTC.
-Except in rare case like 24 hour shift (like Somoa), UTC date calculations should give you the right answer.
+If all you care about is date (not time), you have to be careful with timezone arithmetic.
+Using date & time operations for date arithmetic might lead to some unexpected results, with Time Zone.
+E.g., if you consider midnight as the start of the day, and you want to find day + 1, but offset changes within that duration, depending on what your library chooses, you might get the same day or next.
+If you don't care about the time component, and only want to manipulate dates, you may prefer using date operations (if your library supports it) or UTC.
+Except in rare cases, like the 24-hour shift in Somoa, UTC date calculations should give you the right answer.

 We have only covered offset changes in this section.
-Other kinds of changes, although rare, are still possible.
-Like, new region, or zone aliasing etc. If Time Zone is critical for you application, I would suggest spending some time understanding and keeping track of changes.
+Other kinds of changes, like a new region, although rare, are still possible.
+If Time Zone is critical for your application, I would suggest spending some time understanding and keeping track of changes.

 Application design concerns